mone27/cv/Simone_Massaro_CV_nov_2024.typ

 )

 #resume-item[
-  - Integrating Conversational AI and Large Language Models for Smart Food Processing.
-Development of AI Agent using the cheshire-cat-ai platformt to control drying processes.
+  - Integrate conversational AI and large language models for smart food processing.
+Development of AI Agent using the cheshire-cat-ai platform to control drying processes.
 ]

 #resume-entry(